decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

   <tr>
    <td>3.1
    </td>
-   <td>If the organisation (DUS) wishes to consume data, it checks the available DDAs in the marketplace.
+   <td>If the organisation (DUS) wishes to consume data, it checks the available DDA offers in the marketplace.
    </td>
    <td>Definition and Preparation
    </td>